botanica-furb/treeferns/README.md

 # treeferns

-Data from "Expected impacts of climate change on tree ferns distribution and diversity patterns in subtropical Atlantic Forest"
+Data and replications codes from "Expected impacts of climate change on tree ferns distribution and diversity patterns in subtropical Atlantic Forest"

 @Replications codes

 @Open Access Data
 1. 'raw_data.csv' refers to all locations obtained from databases.